 Most reputable brands (i.e. Sony, LG, Efest, and Samsung) will have their batteries’ weight available somewhere so it’s easy enough to cross-reference any batteries you buy online with the manufacturer’s specifications.
 When checking the battery itself, you should be able to find some specs printed on the battery which you can cross-reference with the manufacturers' sources.
 Keep an eye out for spelling mistakes too, as fake batteries are more prone to this.

-To be completely honest, there is no one single 18650 that will accommodate any vape mod or mechanical mod.
+To be completely honest, there is no single 18650 that will accommodate every vape mod or mechanical mod.
 There are several factors that play a role in what battery you should use, but it’s important to keep in mind that mechanical mods do not have any built-in safety features, whereas vape mods do.
 In the same vein, remember that mechanical mods draw pure power from the battery, meaning something with a high amperage over mAh is desired.
 On the other hand, vape mods do still require a decent amount of amperage but because a chip is regulating the power, you can focus more on the capacity of a battery.

 When considering a battery for your vape, users will want to look primarily at the battery’s Continuous Discharge Rating (CDR) and capacity.